digitallawyer/openlegaldictionary/_definitions/water-course.md

 title: Water-Course
 permalink: "/definitions/water-course.html"
-body: A natural stream of water fed from permanent or periodical nat-ural sources and usually flowlng ln a particular direction in a defined channel, hav-ing a bed and hanks or sides, and usually discharging itself Into some other stream or body of water.
+body: A natural stream of water fed from permanent or periodical nat-ural sources and usually flowlng in a particular direction in a defined channel, hav-ing a bed and hanks or sides, and usually discharging itself Into some other stream or body of water.
 Los Angeles v.
 Pomeroy, 124 Cal.
 597, 57 Pac.
 587; Chamberlain v.
 Hem-lngway, 63 Conn.
 1, 27 Atl.
 239, 38 Am.
 SL Rep. 330; Ribordy v.
 Murray, 177 IU.
 134, 52